snoopycrimecop/ome-help/README.md

 OME Project User Guides

-Thi site hosts the User Guides for the Open Microscopy Environment clients and applications.
+This site hosts the User Guides for the Open Microscopy Environment clients and applications.

 For more detils see: http://www.openmicroscopy.org/